embarklabs/embark/README.md

 ![Dashboard](http://i.imgur.com/s4OQZpu.jpg)

-The dashboard will tell you the state of your contracts, the enviroment you are using, and what embark is doing at the moment.
+The dashboard will tell you the state of your contracts, the environment you are using, and what Embark is doing at the moment.

 **available services**

-Available Services will display the services available to your dapp in green, if one of these is down then it will be displayed in red.
+Available Services will display the services available to your dapp in green.
+If a service is down, then it will be displayed in red.

 **logs and console**

-There is a console at the bottom which can be used to interact with contracts or with embark itself. type ```help``` to see a list of available commands, more commands will be added with each version of Embark.
+There is a console at the bottom which can be used to interact with contracts or with Embark itself.
+Type ```help``` to see a list of available commands.
+More commands will be added with each version of Embark.

 Creating a new DApp
 ======

-If you want to create a blank new app.
+If you want to create a blank new app:

 ```Bash
 $ embark new AppName